 Instead, learn how to start a prosperous coffee business in Michigan through our proven 7 Steps to Coffee Shop Success process.

-Started as a small business by Founder and President Greg Ubert in 1991, our award-winning roaster combines three decades of specialty coffee expertise with over two decades of coffee shop startup expertise.
+Started as a small business by Founder and President Greg Ubert in 1991, our company combines three decades of award-winning specialty coffee expertise with over two decades of coffee shop startup experience.

-And, as proud winners of Roast magazine’s 2016 Macro Roaster Of The Year Award and multiple Good Food Awards, we are ready to help fuel your success today!
+And, as proud winners ofmagazine’s 2016 Macro Roaster Of The Year Award and multiple Good Food Awards, we are ready to help fuel your success today!

 Owners of shops in Michigan cities and towns –including Grosse Isle, Howell, Iron Mountain, Lake Leelanau, Lincoln Park and Midland – have learned how to open a coffee shop through our 7 Steps to Success coffee shop startup program.